TaskTrackersSynchronizer/task-trackers-synchronizer/README.md

             - *ZAPROXY (DAST)*: Conducts Dynamic Application Security Testing (DAST) using ZAPROXY.

         - **Performance**:
             - *k6*: A tool for load testing and performance monitoring.
-            - *Prometheus*: Used for monitoring and alerting.

 - Other Testing Techniques